 Section 6.
 Vacation Transfer and Liquidation.
-An employee transferring to the service of another Appointing Authority shall have accumulated vacation leave transferred and such leave shall not be liquidated by cash payment.
+An employee transferring to the service of another Appointing Authority shall have accumulated vacation leave transferred and such leave shall not be liquidated.
 However, if an employee moves to a vacation-ineligible position not covered by this Agreement, their vacation shall be liquidated.
-Except for employees who separate from State service prior to completion of six (6) months of continuous service, any employee separated from State service shall be compensated in cash, at the employee's then current rate of pay, for all vacation leave to the employee's credit at the time of separation.
-However, in no case shall payment exceed two hundred sixty (260) hours, except in the event of the death of the employee.
+Employees who separate from State service prior to completion of six (6) months of continuous service are not eligible for vacation liquidation.
 Seasonal employees shall be allowed to liquidate all, none or a portion of their accumulated vacation balances at the time of or immediately prior to their seasonal layoff.
-After notice to the Local Union, and upon mutual agreement of the employee and Appointing Authority, employees facing temporary layoff shall be allowed to liquidate all, none or a portion of their accumulated vacation balances at the time of or immediately prior to their temporary layoff.
-If there is no mutual agreement, the employee's vacation balance shall be liquidated.